-It was agreed that a minimum of 30 miles per month (360 miles per year) would be sufficient for the contingency fleet, and two full PMs including oil and filter changes would be conducted annually regardless of accumulated mileage and regardless of the number of specialized "Contingency Bus Inspections" already conducted to check safety items.
+It was agreed that a minimum of 30 miles per month (360 miles per year) would be sufficient for the contingency fleet and two full PMs including oil and filter changes would be conducted annually regardless of accumulated mileage and regardless of the number of specialized "Contingency Bus Inspections" already conducted to check safety items.
 It was also agreed that subsequent audits would first begin with an inspection of the Contingency Buses selected for the audit as a way to determine if buses would start and, therefore, be ready for service on a moment's notice if needed.
 The 30-miles-permonth-per-contingency-bus requirement will be monitored and is subject to change.

 A review of all Contingency Buses in meeting contract requirements is shown in Table 11.
-The number of designated Contingency Buses in the fleet totaled eleven this audit compared to nine last audit.
-The review revealed all of the eleven Contingency Buses received a minimum of two full PMIs during the past year.
-The review also indicated that six of the eleven Contingency Buses showed activities related to battery maintenance, and six buses had air system maintenance activity.
+The number of designated Contingency Buses in the fleet totaled 10 this audit compared to 11 last audit.
+The review revealed all of the 10 Contingency Buses received a minimum of two full PMIs during the past year.
+The review also indicated that five of the 10 Contingency Buses showed activities related to battery maintenance, and seven buses had air system maintenance activity.
 It should be noted that not all buses need this service within a three-month period.
-As mentioned above, all Contingency Buses inspected did start prior to conducting the inspections.
 Table 11 also shows that all annual state inspections are current.
+Except for two cases where buses were down for mechanical reasons, all traveled a minimum of 30 miles per month.
+Eight of the 10 Contingency Buses traveled over 1,000 miles in at least one of the three months examined.